Tandoori Turkey with Stuffing and Gravy

 If you choose not to stuff the turkey with dressing, place the dressing in a separate shallow pan, cover with foil, and bake later.
 Place the bird in a roasting pan with a wire grate that holds the turkey up off the bottom of the pan for circulation of heat.
 There is so much liquid in all this that you can’t really dry out the bird.
 The turkey will look a bit burned at the end, and that’s what you want… Tandoori flavors are all about searing the spices and the yogurt deep into the flesh of the bird.

-Roast the turkey at 475 to 500 degrees for an hour, then cover loosely with foil and roast at 325 for 4 hours if stuffed… if not stuffed, for 3 hours.
+Roast the turkey at 475 degrees for an hour, then cover loosely with foil and roast at 325 for 4 hours if stuffed… if not stuffed, for 3 hours.
 Every hour, remove foil and brush/baste the bird with melted butter and the drippings from the bottom of the roasting pan.

 At the total 3 hour mark, check the turkey’s progress using a meat thermometer, inserting into the deepest part of the thigh.
 The internal temperature should register at least 140 degrees.
 For the last hour remove foil, baste with drippings several more times and roast until the meat thermometer reaches 165 degrees and the turkey is beautifully toasty.